carlosefonseca/aMunzee/README.md

 ## Some ideas I have for later ##
 * Make the Map start at a position defined by the URL
 * Use a different color for the Munzees already found on the map
 * Avoid downloading all 10K munzees to see the map
+* I'd like to have auto-update but I guess it's not possible for user scripts.
+Or I'll have to change to browser extensions or updates will be based on reinstalling…